wcDogg/synology/docker-portainer.md

 See: [Custom Domains + Reverse Proxy](custom-domain.md#synology-reverse-proxy)

 Noting this because the ports were confusing.
-You would think the destination would need to be HTTPS and 9000, but it's actually HTTP and 9000.
+You would think the destination needs to be HTTPS and 9000, but it's actually HTTP and 9000.
 I can't explain how this results in secure login, but it does.

 Also tried enforcing HTTPS via Portainer's settings.
 Once applied, no combination of protocol + IP + port allowed access.
 To fix, I needed to delete and reinstall Portainer.